e-mission/e-mission-upc-aggregator/README.md

 2. This first launches a PM, uploads the data, and runs the intake pipeline.

-3. It then launches the count query service and sends the count query the query parameters.
+3. It then launches the count query service and sends the count query the query parameters and the PM address.

 4. The count query then deducts the necessary budget and responds with the result (including if the user can participate).